Gauravs-2k/Gauravs-2k/README.md

 <h1 align="center"> Hi there 👋 </h1>

 <p align="center">  I'm a Software Engineer.
-For a few years, I have been studying programming on and off.
+For a few years, I have been studying programming for almost 3 years now.
 This year, I'm studying to become a Full stack developer and AI. </p>

 <p align="center">Hope to get better and better each day.
 Feel free to reach me always.
 Looking forward to exchange knowledge.</p>